What to see and do in October

 Autumn is a crucial time of year for hedgehogs, as they will be on the hunt for food to build up their fat stores ready for winter hibernation.
 Our gardens can be a real lifeline for this much-loved but threatened species - download your free Help a Hog guide to learn simple ways you can help hedgehogs at home.

-Whilst you're giving a helping hand to hedgehogs this month, please report any sightings via our Hedgehog Hotspots map - now in its sixth year, this survey helps us understand how our region's hogs are faring and where they are thriving.
+Whilst you're giving a helping hand to hedgehogs this month, please also report any sightings via our Hedgehog Hotspots map.
+Now in its seventh year, this survey helps us understand how our region's hogs are faring and where they are thriving.

 Download our guide and report your sightings here